bpvickers/csv_decision/README.md

  `csv_decision` is still a work in progress, and will be enhanced to support the following features:
  * Text-only input columns may be indexed for faster lookup performance.
- * Input hash values may be (conditionally) defaulted with a constant or a function call.
- * Output columns may construct interpolated strings referencing column symbols.
+ * Output columns may construct interpolated strings containing references to column symbols.
- * Supply a pre-defined library of functions that can be called within input columns to implement matching logic or from the output columns to formulate the final decision.
+ * Supply a pre-defined library of functions that may be called within input columns to implement custom matching logic or from the output columns to formulate the final decision.
- * Available functions may be extended with a user-supplied library of Ruby methods for tailored logic.
+ * Available functions may be extended with a user-supplied library of Ruby methods for custom logic.

 ### Reasons for the limitations of column expressions
 The simple column expressions allowed by `csv_decision` are purposely limited for reasons of